Esmerald1no/File_Renamer/README.md

     *SubFolder2Information(layer x)*

  Both SubFolder1 and SubFolder2 are on the same layer, so to keep information from the one you must keep information from the other, it is just a limitation of the program.
 So beware when you choose to remove information, because it might affect other files.

+ This program generates a file named \"reportInformation.pkl\".
+It contains information that is used in the other half of this project(Spheroid_Detection) to generate a report after running it.
+If you do not intend on using the other module, just delete this file.
+Otherwise, keep this file in the same folder that you run Spheroid_Detection from.